How to get married at Gretna Green in 2022.

-For many years now Gretna Green has been one of the top spots to get married in the UK, and once the COVID19 virus is behind us it will no doubt return as the wedding capital on the Scottish borders.
+For many years now Gretna Green has been one of the top spots to get married in the UK, and for many is regarded as the wedding capital on the Scottish borders.

 However unlike may years ago you cannot just turn up on the day.
 The shortest period required for arranging your wedding is 30 working days as this is how long it takes the Registrars to check your documents and draw up your marriage schedule.

 It needs a bit of preparation beforehand which is why I have put together this quick guide on what to do.

 Part 1.
 Book a date (and be flexible in the days).

 It is very important to make a start as soon as you can for your wedding.
 Choose a rough date and look around the different venues there are to be married in.
 Make a note of phone numbers and give them all a call.

 You will find a wide variety of prices and you may not get the dates you are after so this is where you need to be flexible.

 This is particularly important as there is a high demand for certain times of the year i.e. Valentines, Christmas or notable dates like 23/3/23.